 – 31.8-33.4 GHz, 40.5-42.5 GHz and 47-47.2 GHz, which may require additional allocations to the mobile service on a primary basis.

-With respect to the studies on spectrum needs, the results are documented in the Attachment 1 to Document 5-1/36 and in the working document towards draft CPM text (Annex 2 to Document 5-1/287).
-With respect to the sharing and compatibility studies, the working documents are available in the Chairman’s Report for the fourth meeting of TG 5/1 (Annexes 3-13 to Document 287).
-According to the work plan of TG 5/1, its May 2018 meeting will focus on finalizing the sharing and compatibility studies as well as summarizing the overall studies to be included in the draft CPM text.
-Furthermore, its final meeting in August 2018 will focus on finalizing the draft CPM text.
+With respect to the studies on spectrum needs, the results are documented in the draft CPM report .
+With respect to the sharing and compatibility studies, the results are available in the Chairman’s Report for the sixth meeting of TG 5/1 (Annexes 3-13 to Document 5-1/478).
+Finally, study results, method to satisfy the agenda item and regulatory and procedural considerations are available in the draft CPM report

-Within APT, APT Wireless Group (AWG) is collaborating with APG in certain aspects relating to this agenda item (See Documents APG19-2/INP-07, APG19-3/INP-08).
+Within APT, APT Wireless Group (AWG) is collaborating with APG in certain aspects relating to this agenda item (See Documents APG19-2/INP-07, APG19-3/INP-08, APG19-4/INP-06).